boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Matrix chaplet [WebGL]
+Object data may not contain vertex coordinates at all.
+The data buffer of this étude contains the numbers 0 to 59 that define a circle, which is transformed by matrices into a chaplet.
+[Live demo](webgl/matrix-chaplet.html).

 ### Jelly balls [Three.js]
 A low-cost approximation of bouncing jelly balls uses the observation that a vertically compressed ball should expand horizontally.
 [Live demo](threejs/jelly-balls.html).